 I scratch-built the platforms and wire conduits, and added Details West antenna castings.
 At the rear are the Q fans, an

-open-grill brass part from Precision Scale ("Q" was for "quiet", EMD's attempt to reduce noise from locomotives).
+open-grill brass part from Precision Scale ("Q" was for "quiet", EMD's attempt to reduce audible noise from locomotives).

 I opened up the dynamic brake fan housings and added internal fans made from Athearn truck wheel hubs and styrene